TheKikGen/USBMidiKliK4x4/README.md

 ## USBMidiKliK4x4 features

-+ 16 MIDI IN / 16 MDI OUT Support
++ 16 MIDI IN / 16 MIDI OUT Support
 + Support 15 JACK IN / 15 JACK OUT in bus mode
 + Configuration with SYSEX and/or and interactive menu from a serial USB terminal
 + Complex routing rules also configurables by sysex or from an interactive user menu